mizbit/pi-helmet-cam/README.md

 - Camera housing/mounting
   - I made mine out of plexiglass, superglue, and electrical tape for waterproofing with a dremel
   - Electrical tape or double sided adhesive pads for mounting camera+Pi to the helmet
-- You might also need for setup/troubleshooting
-  - Monitor/TV
-  - USB keyboard
-  - Adapter for mini HDMI -> HDMI or whatever your monitor/TV takes
-  - Adapter for microUSB -> USB for a keyboard so you can set up Raspbian

 ## Setup Instructions